Opinion: The Kremlin fears its own people | DW | 29.07.2019

 Russian police reacted with force and arrested more than 1,000 people during opposition protests in Moscow.
-As the nervousness of Russia's rulers rises, so does the courage of its opposition, writes DW's Mirodrag Soric.
+As the nervousness of Russia's rulers increases, so does the courage of its opposition, writes Mirodrag Soric.

 Victories give you strength.
 And during the clashes between state forces and the opposition in Moscow, it's the latter which emerged as the moral victors.